Nakulan12/echohealth/README.md

   Auto-generated health report with shareable QR code for clinics and health workers.

 - 🆘 **Emergency Assistant**
-  Panic button for assistance with calming UI and emergency contact notifier.
+  Panic button for assistance with calming UI and emergency contact notifier

 ---